ymcatwincities/openy/docs/Development/Start new OpenY project.md

 * Follow quick start starting from Jenkins Provisioning Step http://docs.cibox.tools/en/latest/Quickstart/#jenkins-provisioning (Here we will get PR builds and DEMO site (DEV environment) with credentials to it )
 * Setup hosting STAGE environment (it should be a 1:1 copy of existing or expected hosting account for ability to provide performance testing there)
-* Setup deployment plans for CI
+* Setup deployment plans for CI by reusing DEMO builder job